The main complication of bundle branch block is a slow heart rate, which can sometimes cause fainting.

 People who have a heart attack and develop a bundle branch block have a higher chance of complications, including sudden cardiac death, than do people who have heart attacks and don't develop a bundle branch block.
-Some people with bundle branch block after a heart attack need a temporary or permanent pacemaker.

 Because bundle branch block affects the electrical activity of your heart, it can sometimes complicate the accurate diagnosis of other heart conditions, especially heart attacks, and lead to delays in proper management of those problems.

 - Conduction disorders.
-American Heart Association. http://www.heart.org/HEARTORG/Conditions/Arrhythmia/AboutArrhythmia/Conduction-Disorders_UCM_302046_Article.jsp#.T1QonfUzDTo.
-Accessed March 2, 2012.
+American Heart Association. http://www.heart.org/HEARTORG/Conditions/Arrhythmia/AboutArrhythmia/Conduction-Disorders_UCM_302046_Article.jsp.
+Accessed Feb.
+22, 2015.

 - Sauer WH.
-Right bundle branch block. http://www.uptodate.com/index.
-Accessed March 2, 2012.
+Left bundle branch block. http://www.uptodate.com/home.
+Accessed Feb.
+22, 2015.

 - Sauer WH.
-Left bundle branch block. http://www.uptodate.com/index.
-Accessed March 2, 2012.
+Right bundle branch block. http://www.uptodate.com/home.
+Accessed Feb.
+22, 2015.

-- Grogan M (expert opinion).
+- Mankad R (expert opinion).
 Mayo Clinic, Rochester, Minn.
-March 30, 2012.
+March 24, 2015.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.